DeezNutz5568/DeezNutz5568/README.md

 - 👋 Hi, I’m @DeezNutz5568
 - 👀 I’m interested in ...
 Computer Hardware
 - 🌱 I’m currently learning ...
+Science with Maths.
 - 💞️ I’m looking to collaborate on ...
+Python command-lines, and Android Projects
 - 📫 How to reach me ...

 <!---